Scope-enhanced Compositional Semantic Parsing for DRT

 First, the AMS parser, especially the scopeless (SCPL) version, excels against the gold-data trained baselines.
 The only exception is \texttt{byT5}, which has a token-free architecture that makes it particularly good at processing short texts -- a significant advantage given the very short average sentence length of 6.7 tokens in the regular test set.
 The AMS parser also outperforms the generic AM parser, indicating the effectiveness of our novel scope resolution mechanism.

 Second, in contrast to all seq2seq models, the AMS parser maintains a 0\% error rate, i.e.\ it never generated ill-formed DRGs.
-Furthermore, on the very long sentences of the TestLong set, all variants of the AMS parser outperform the gold-trained seq2seq baselines by a large margin, almost achieving parity with the best model trained on silver data.
+Furthermore, on the very long sentences of the TestLong set, all variants of the AMS parser outperform the gold-trained seq2seq baselines by a large margin, better than all models trained on silver data except for \texttt{mT5}.

 Finally, Scopeless DRGs perform better than Compact DRGs.
 This could be attributed to the fact that Compact DRGs retain more scope edges, making the graph more complex to learn.
 The higher decomposability rate of Scopeless DRGs also means that we have more training data in that setting.
 The dependency-based scope resolver outperforms its heuristic-based counterpart in accuracy across in-domain development and test splits.
 This advantage makes sense given the scope dependency parser's high accuracy.
 It could also be that the dependency resolver is better able to handle initial parsing inaccuracies compared to the rule-based resolver, where AM Parsing errors can easily propagate into more scope errors.